The Book of Pooh: Overview

-The series take places after the events of Milne's original stories since his son Christopher Robin is clearly a Year 7 and 11 years old.
-The series departs from many of the established facts of Milne's books; for example, Tigger resides in the Hundred Acre Wood from the start and Kanga and Roo are later introduced as newcomers.
+The series takes place after the events of Milne's original stories since his son Christopher Robin is clearly an 11 year old.
+The series departs from many of the established facts of Milne's books.
+For example, Tigger resides in the Hundred Acre Wood from the start, and Kanga and Roo are later introduced as newcomers.
 Neither Christopher nor his mother speak with an English accent, such is the case in The New Adventures of Winnie the Pooh where Christopher has an American accent.
-Kessie, the bluebird from The New Adventures of Winnie the Pooh episodes "Find Her, Keep Her" and "A Bird in the Hand" returns as a main character in this series.
+Kessie, the bluebird from The New Adventures of Winnie the Pooh episodes "Find Her, Keep Her" and "A Bird in the Hand", returns as a main character in this series.

 Each show begins entering Christopher Robin's bedroom and hearing his mother say "Christopher, time for school."
-Christopher Robin answers "OK, Mum", grabs his backpack and leaves.
+Christopher Robin answers "Okay, mom!", closes his book, grabs his backpack, and leaves.
 This is where the book with Pooh and his friends in it opens and the theme song begins.
 The show can be viewed as non-canonical in other ways.
-For example, Tigger can climb up—but more importantly climb down from trees and Christopher Robin's face is never shown.
+For example, Tigger can climb up—but more importantly climb down from trees and Christopher Robin and his mother's faces are never shown.
 Plus, Rabbit lives in a tree, as opposed to living in a burrow in other adaptations.